strangerstudios/pmpro-pay-by-check/readme.txt

 https://gist.github.com/strangerstudios/68bb75bf3b83530390d4

 == Changelog ==
+= 0.11 - 2022-09-14 =
+* ENHANCEMENT: Tweaked the confirmation message on the confirmation page to clearly show that no access is available until payment is received.
+* ENHANCEMENT: Improved cases where orders would stay in pending if members checked out for the same level but change their payment method.
+Previous orders now are set with the "token" status if switching gateways and had a pending status with check payment.
+* BUG FIX: Improved compatibility for cases like Auto Renewal Checkbox where a level may have recurring and non-recurring options.
+This fixes an issue where non-recurring members would still be cancelled or receive renewal reminders.
+* BUG FIX: Various fixes to support and improve compatibility with PHP8+ (Thanks @ZebulanStanphill, @jarrydlong).
+* BUG FIX: Fixed an issue where [membership level="0"] would display incorrectly (Thanks @ipokkel)

 = 0.10 - 2022-04-01 =
 * ENHANCEMENT: Changed table layout to div instead for checkout payment method selection.
 * ENHANCEMENT: Added in support for [membership] shortcode logic.
 Pending members will no longer gain access until approved.